TosbackCgusBridge-Bot/CGUs-versions/Kraftfoods/Privacy Policy.md

 How We Share Your Information

 We do not sell or otherwise disclose personally identifiable information about our website visitors, except as described here.
 We do not share your personally identifiable information with unaffiliated third parties for their own marketing purposes without your consent.
-For California residents, please see âYour California Privacy Rightsâ below.
+For California residents, please see “Your California Privacy Rights” below.

 We may share personally identifiable information among Kraft brands and subsidiaries.
 We may also share the information with service providers we have retained to perform services on our behalf, such as to help run promotions, fulfill orders and provide customer service.
-These service providers may have access to personally-identifiable information about our website visitors if it is needed to perform their functions for Kraft, but they are not authorized by Kraft to use or disclose the information except as necessary to perform services on Kraftâs behalf or to comply with legal requirements.
-In addition, we may disclose information where we think itâs necessary to investigate or prevent an actual or suspected crime or injury to ourselves or others, if required by law, or in response to a request from law enforcement authorities or other government officials.
+These service providers may have access to personally-identifiable information about our website visitors if it is needed to perform their functions for Kraft, but they are not authorized by Kraft to use or disclose the information except as necessary to perform services on Kraft’s behalf or to comply with legal requirements.
+In addition, we may disclose information where we think it’s necessary to investigate or prevent an actual or suspected crime or injury to ourselves or others, if required by law, or in response to a request from law enforcement authorities or other government officials.

 We may conduct joint promotions with other companies.
 We may share with our promotional partners (and their service providers) certain personally-identifiable information as necessary to conduct the promotion.
 We will not share this information with our promotional partners for any other purpose unless you consent to such sharing.